 and had to work.
 Cold weather clothing and

 blankets from the Red Cross were never given out

 to the POWs who had to sleep in the poorly

 Earl remained at Sendai #3 until he was liberated on September 12, 1945.
 He returned to the Philippines and received medical treatment.
 He was boarded onto the U.S.S.
 General R.L.
 Howze and sailed, from Manila, on September 23, 1945, and arrived at San Francisco on October 16, 1945.
 At a later date, he returned home and was discharged on January 16, 1946 at Nichols General Hospital in Louisville.

-Earl married Clara Matthews in Columbia on October 9, 1950.
-The couple became the parents of two children.
+Earl married Clara Matthews in Columbia on October 9, 1950, and they became the parents of two children.
 He became a volunteer firefighter and worked in the State of Kentucky's Fire Marshall's Office.
-He retired from state government in 1980.
+He retired in 1980.